kschan6/rust-webserver/README.md

 4. When the compilation is done, run the executable<br>
 `cargo run`

-5. Verify that you see the following output on your terminal<br>
+5. Verify that you see the following output on your terminal
-`Hello, rust web server!`
+> Hello, rust web server!

 6. Open a web browser and go to `localhost:3000`.
 Voila!
 You should see the home page served by the Rust web server running on your local machine